Bears in Trentino

 If you have a dog with you, it is essential that you keep it on a lead so that it doesn’t approach a bear, either disturbing or attacking it, but also so that the dog doesn’t lead the bear back to you if it needs protection.

-In the event of a close encounter, experts recommend that you stay calm, avoid running or moving hurriedly.
-It is important that you back away slowly.
-If the bear stands up on its hind legs, it means that it is trying to find out what you are.
-Stay still and make your voice heard, using a calm tone.
+In the event of a close encounter, experts recommend remaining calm, and avoiding running or making quick or agitated movements.
+It is important to back away slowly.
+If the bear stands up on its hind legs, it means that it wants to identify you to evaluate the situation.
+In this case, stay still and make your voice heard, calmly and without shouting.

 A female with cubs may consider a person who is very close a threat to her cubs, particularly in the event of a surprise encounter at close quarters.